smootalicious/gamepad_config/README.md

 connected joystick/gamepad.

-`m8c` - includes a config helper for m8c that will translate button inputs to the ptroper values and output a snippet that can be dropped in to the m8c config.ini file found in `/home/<user>/.local/share/m8c/`
+`m8c` - includes a config helper for m8c that will translate button inputs to the proper values and output a snippet that can be dropped in to the m8c config.ini file found in `/home/<user>/.local/share/m8c/`

 `EmulationStation` - includes scripts to run it directly from EmulationStation.